pc559/thesis/thesis_plan.md

 Thesis Outline
 --------
-1. **Introduction.** Given the intro of _Probing_, what else needs to be written/expanded upon for an intro?
-The link between primordial NG and the CMB, certainly.
-Also, it would be nice to make explicit the link between NG and non-linearity, possibly with some simple example.
-I should present a derivation of the in-in formalism, and a calculation of the interaction Hamiltonian.
-I could do the latter through the simpler (and more observationally relevant) form of the self-interactions, i.e. neglecting the metric perturbations.
-It would be nice to give a proper lit-review of the Maldacena calculation though, giving explicit mention to the field-redefinition being unnecessary.
-I should also present explicit details of how resonance and features generate large NG.
-2. ***Probing...*** Methods and results, as in paper.
-3. **Primodal Results.** What can I say purely at the primordial level?
-Present efficient basis sets for features, split between log and linear osc if necessary.
-Compare Primodal results to templates.
-How high can I push $p_{max}$?
-Discuss speed, maybe.
-Factor basis.
+1. **Intro 1**
+    - General $\Lambda CDM$ intro.
+    - Motivate inflation.
+    - Statistical observables (e.g. P.S.) - intuition coming from determining the weighting of a coin - how does what Wuhyun does differ from this?
+It's not Bayesian, right?
+I guess it's just "get the histogram from the Gaussian sims, see where we are in that".
+    - Link primordial NG to the CMB, make explicit the link between NG and non-linearity, possibly with some simple example.
+    - Coming from part iii level, a derivation of the in-in formalism.
+    - A calculation of the interaction Hamiltonian, through the simpler (and more observationally relevant) form of the self-interactions, i.e. neglecting the metric perturbations.
+    - Then DBI, then $P(X, \phi)$, then features.
+    - Lit-review of the Maldacena calculation giving explicit mention to the field-redefinition being unnecessary.
+    - Explicit details of how resonance and features generate large NG.

+2. **Intro 2**
+    - Review separability, KSW.
+    - Modal methods, results of Planck.
+    - Wuhyun's stuff?
+Got to include some link...
+    - F&RP's work.

+3. **Cube Decomp**
+    - Pulling out the $k$-dependance to motivate cube decomp.
+    - Inner product choice.
+    - Decomposing shapes on the cube vs tetra.
+    - Template testing.
+    - Basis choice matters!
+Why is the basic expansion so bad?
+    - Why does $k_{ratio}$ matter?
+    - "Probing..." results and stuff since then - extending to $k_{ratio}=1000$.
+    - Log basis for scale-indep basis.
+    - Loginv basis for resonant shapes.
+    - Factor basis?

+4. ***Probing...*** Methods (numerics here for the first time) and validation, as in paper.
+Numerics of mode evolution.
+Choices of when to start integration etc. Validation of stuff since Dec: set-up of DBI example scan.
+Going to high $p_{max}$.
+Speed comparison.
 Map distinguishability of templates at primordial level.

-4. **Constraints.** With either CMB-BEst, or James' modes, or both.
-5. **Future Work.**
-6. **Conclusions.**
+5. **Constraints.** With either CMB-BEst, or James' modes, or both.
+If this actually gets done!
+Compare convergence at primordial level to convergence at $f_{NL}$ level (this is just Wuhyun's work though...).
+Validate this convergence by reproducing Planck constraint using DBI template decomp, then check how the scaling affects this.
+Enrico's suggestion?

+6. **Future Work/Conclusions.** As in RA proposal.
+Whatever of above doesn't get done; multi-field motivation; factor basis to assess limits; public release of code.

+7. **Appendices.** Numeric choices that aren't specific to mode evolution, etc. Gauss-Legendre integration, fixed weights.
+Tools used: Numpy, Scipy, Jupyter Notebooks...?